kfeldmann/littlewing/README.md

 The configuration files use YAML 1.1 (.yml) format.
 [YAML is a standard format documented here](http://yaml.org/spec/1.1/).

-In Terraflop, the commands to be run are called steps.
+In Littlewing, the commands to be run are called steps.
 Steps are constructed using the following structure:

 ```YAML